nixcloud/cargo/README.md

     cargo -Znix --config build.nix=\"sandbox\" build

 The nix backend currently supports this:
-* generates a nix build system whcih needs to be evaluated outside of cargo (for now)
+* generates a nix build system which needs to be evaluated outside of cargo (for now)
-* builds simple projects as rphtml, html5ever but fails with complexer ones like cargo or klick
+* builds rphtml, html5ever, klick and cargo so far
-* supports build-script-build aka build.rs execution with an external tool (for now external)
+* supports build-script-build aka build.rs execution using build-parser
 * supports crates residing in: local fs, crates.io and using git (all but local is in /nix/store)
 * build dependencies inside a nix-build isolated environment
 * integrates well with the flake concept